InformaticsMatters/squonk2-fastapi-ws-event-stream/README.md

 service on its internal wiki.

 The application runs two **uvicorn** FastAPI processes in the container.
-An API listening on port `8081`, and the WebSocket service listening on port `8080`.
+An internal API listening on port `8081` used by the AS, and the public WebSocket service listening on port `8080`.

 ## Contributing
 The project uses: -